 After you have selected the file, you need to click on the install now button.

 WordPress will now upload the plugin file from your computer and install it for you.
-You will see a success message like this after installation is finished.
+You will see a success message like this after the installation is finished.

 Once installed, you need to click on the Activate Plugin link to start using the plugin.